FalahMsi/neurocode/README.md

 This repository **excludes large data files** and intermediate artifacts to keep the repo clean.

-To generate your own test data or simulate training, refer to each module’s internal docstrings.
+To generate your own test data or simulate training, refer to each module's internal docstrings.

 ---